 So, as we now know, the full Siemensstadt 2.0 investment was done.
 Only the facades and roofs of the historical buildings must remain original and Berlin won the €600 million contract as well.
 Another option for CEO Joe Kaeser was to invest the lesser amount and move to Asia for the rest as one of the sources of this post reported end October in the article “Berlin will mehr Siemens für die Siemensstadt“.

-So, all in all it was a pretty close call but now it’s even more likely that Berlin will be and remain the global capital of Industry 4.0 and IIoT as Tom Casaer of Belgian IoT company AllThingsTalk told us in a – soon to be published – interview.
+So, all in all it was a pretty close call but now it’s even more likely that Berlin will be and remain the global capital of Industry 4.0 and IIoT as Tom Casaer of Belgian IoT company AllThingsTalk told us in an interview.

 In Siemens’ official press release regarding Siemens City 2.0 we read that with the largest single investment the company has ever made with its choice for Siemens City 2.0 it “makes a strong commitment for shaping the future of Germany as a location for industry”.